 Each achene contains a seed inside it.
 Many of these seeds are viable that can be germinated into new plants.
 So the seeds from a single strawberry can produce a large number of new strawberry plants.

-You can get seeds from the fruit in three ways:
+You can get seeds from a strawberry fruit in three ways:

 Stratification